-Connecting Community.
+Connecting Communities.
 Strengthening Lives.
 Securing Futures.

 Welcome to The Community Learning Center

-Founded in 2019, the Community Learning Center in Kendallville strives to advance the self-sufficiency of all residents through collaborative, multi generational programs and offerings.
+Founded in 2019, the Community Learning Center in Kendallville strives to advance the self-sufficiency of all residents through collaborative, multi-generational programs and offerings.
 The Community Learning Center is a center for learning.

-Our core beliefs further our community in the areas of Health and Wellness, Work Force and Economic Development and the Performing and Fine Arts to support Social and Emotional well being.
+Our core beliefs further our community in the areas of Health and Wellness, Work Force and Economic Development and the Performing and Fine Arts to support Social and Emotional well-being.

 Committees of the CLC

 Learn more about the Committee for the Performing Arts, Committee for Fine Arts, Committee for Needle Arts, and the Committee for Culinary Arts.